-The Cardigan Welsh Corgi (CWC), which was formerly classified as the same breed as the Pembroke Welsh Corgi, is native to the UK. it is among the country’s vulnerable canine breeds.
+The Cardigan Welsh corgi (CWC), which was formerly classified as the same breed as the Pembroke Welsh corgi, is native to the UK.
+It is amongst the country’s vulnerable canine breeds.
 People-loving, loyal, active, and intelligent, the CWC is a great family pet and is easy to house-train.
 It has an easy-to-groom coat that sheds extensively.
-This canine is very adaptable, but it is among the country’s vulnerable canine breeds.
+This canine is very adaptable, but it is amongst the country’s vulnerable canine breeds.

 The Cardie’s ancestors were said to have been brought to the UK during the migration of Celts from central Europe.
-The term “corgi” is said to be a derivative of the Welsh phrase “cor gi.”
-This literally meant “dwarf dog.”
+The term ‘corgi’ is said to be a derivative of the Welsh phrase ‘cor gi.’
+This literally meant ‘dwarf dog.’

-This breed originated from the Teckel family of dogs, which are short-legged hounds that also include the Dachshund.
+This breed originated from the Teckel family of dogs, which are short-legged hounds that also include the dachshund.
 The CWC was utilised as guardians and herders of livestock and thus considered very valuable assets for farmers in Wales.
 The Cardie, along with the Pembroke, are heelers.
 This means they nip at the heels of the cattle and sheep they are moving.

-The Cardigan Welsh Corgi was known to be the only canine bred in Bronant, a village in the county of Ceredigion.
+The Cardigan Welsh corgi was known to be the only canine bred in Bronant, a village in the county of Ceredigion.
 This county used to be called Cardiganshire, from which the CWC got part of its name.
-A capable guard dog, this hound was not really a “herding” canine as its skill is focused on gathering a herd, not driving it.
-As such, it was used more as a “fence.”
+A capable guard dog, this hound was not really a ‘herding’ canine as its skill is focused on gathering a herd, not driving it.
+As such, it was used more as a ‘fence.’
 And when wire fencing emerged in the region in 1875, it affected the population and development of the breed.

 Industrialisation further jeopardised the popularity of the Cardie.
-Some owners then started crossing this breed with others, such as the Pomeranian and the Collies.
-Farmers, however, wanted to retain the original Cardigan Welsh Corgi line.
+Some owners then started crossing this breed with others, such as the Pomeranian and the collie.
+Farmers, however, wanted to retain the original Cardigan Welsh corgi line.
 As such, those living in elevated areas retained the original Cardie’s lines.
 Those in the lowlands were not as vigilant.
 As a result, the CWCs in remote Welsh regions are purer and are the ancestors of the canine versions present today.

-In 1934, The Kennel Club finally acknowledged the Cardigan Welsh Corgi as a distinct breed.
+In 1934, the Kennel Club finally acknowledged the Cardigan Welsh corgi as a distinct breed.

-The CWC’s height ranges from 27-33 cm.
-Its weight usually ranges from 11-17 kg.
+The CWC’s height ranges from 27 to 33 cm.
+Its weight usually ranges from 11 to 17 kg.

-What is the difference between a Welsh Corgi and a Pembroke Corgi?
+What is the difference between a Welsh corgi and a Pembroke corgi?
 The Cardie, also called the yard-long dog, is bigger and comes in more colours.
 The Pembroke, on the other hand, does not do well as a guard dog due to its more amiable temperament.
-The Cardigan Welsh Corgi, however, is no slouch in the congeniality department.
+The Cardigan Welsh corgi, however, is no slouch in the congeniality department.

 The Cardie has a broad chest and muscular shoulders.
-The topline is level and the tail is bushy.
-This canine may stand low on the ground but its legs are powerful and muscular, with the hind legs more developed than the front ones.
+The top-line is level and the tail is bushy.
+This canine may stand low on the ground, but its legs are powerful and muscular, with the hind legs more developed than the front ones.
 The paws are round, slightly larger, and well-padded.

 This dog’s coat is medium-length and very weatherproof.
 As such, it feels quite rough.
-Cardigan Welsh Corgi colours come in a wide range of hues and combinations, from black brindle to tricolour.
+Cardigan Welsh corgi colours come in a wide range of hues and combinations, from black brindle to tricolour.
 Grooming is done twice a week.
 To keep its fur’s sheen, wipe the CWC down with chamois leather.

-The Cardie may be a bit more relaxed than the Pembroke but it is eager to work when asked to and thus forms a solid bond with its humans.
+The Cardie may be a bit more relaxed than the Pembroke, but it is eager to work when asked to and thus forms a solid bond with its humans.
 Affectionate, even-tempered, and loyal, the CWC likes to please its owners.
 It tolerates children and other animals in the home.
 Although aloof towards strangers, this dog is not known to be aggressive, preferring to keep its distance.

 Don’t let the Cardigan’s low height and non-athletic look fool you—it is agile and capable of running fast.
 In fact, this active pooch is a capable contender in agility competitions.

 As an intelligent canine with impressive stamina, the CWC is ideal for countryside homes and owners that have active lifestyles.
 Its herding instinct is strong and deep and thus must be tempered by sufficient exercise and mental stimulation.
 Early socialisation is also essential for it to grow into a well-balanced pet.
 It is easy to train and should be handled firmly yet gently.